Quantum Dental Protocol

 D) Lack of proper dental equipment such as rubber dams, room air filtration, nasal oxygen, etc.

 Unfortunately, we have seen numerous people who have suffered from poor dentistry.
-For example, in certain cases, the dentist improperly removed silver llings or other hazard- ous dental materials, which led to the patient’s unnecessary exposure to mercury and/or other toxic materials.
+For example, in certain cases, the dentist improperly removed silver fillings or other hazard- ous dental materials, which led to the patient’s unnecessary exposure to mercury and/or other toxic materials.
 This led to months of new, severe symptoms for the patient.
-In many cases, the patient may already be mercury-toxic, so additional unnecessary exposure to mercury may make it very dif cult for the patient to recover.
+In many cases, the patient may already be mercury-toxic, so additional unnecessary exposure to mercury may make it very difficult for the patient to recover.

 Secondly, in other cases, the dentist removed much more tooth structure than was necessary in preparation for a den- tal restoration.
 Loss of tooth structure further weakens the tooth.
 Thirdly, in some cases, teeth were pulled when it was not necesssary or desirable.
 Fourthly, in other cases, dental materials were used that were NOT biocompatible to the patient -- so later, the dental materials had to be replaced AGAIN -- with additional tooth loss for the preps and at increased expense to the person.